 Include a magnifying glass and a notebook in the E-bag, with your shopping list attached.
-Encourage your child to look out for those items in the list and use the magnifying glass to look at the price, texture, material and color.
+Encourage your child to look out for those items in the list and use the magnifying glass to look at the price, texture, material and colour.

 2. Be mummy’s puppeteer

 Include various shapes of balloons, pipe cleaners, socks, markers, fragment cloths, buttons, and blue tacks in the E-bag.
 These materials are very open-ended.
-Suggest to your child to create a special puppet so that he/she can have a special outdoor theater performance with you after the shopping trip.
+Suggest to your child to create a special puppet so that he/she can have a special outdoor theatre performance with you after the shopping trip.

 Remind your child to work discretely and that you want to be surprised and only see the puppets during the performance itself.
 If your child is clueless on how to start, make a hand/finger puppet or balloon sculpture for him/her.

 Use the marker to draw some funny facial features on the balloon.
-Slot your finger into the balloon like how a regular finger puppet is used.
+Slot your finger into the balloon-like how a regular finger puppet is used.
 “This belongs to mummy.
 I want to call it Alvin!
 Can you make yours more creative than mine?”